Q - Where do I go to get a permit for a burglar alarm?

 A - You need to go to the Salem Police Department at 555 Liberty Street SE #130 and request a Release of Vehicle.
 The process requires the registered owner of the vehicle to provide photo identification and be, or bring in with them, a valid driver with their driver's license.
-The registered owner of the vehicle must provide current proof of insurance on the impounded vehicle and must also pay a $125 administrative fee.
+The registered owner of the vehicle must provide current proof of insurance on the impounded vehicle and must also pay the current administrative fee.
 The Salem Police Department will only issue a vehicle release to the registered owner(s).
 Once a vehicle release is given to the owner, they need to contact the tow company and settle up with them.

 Q - Where can I get my fingerprints taken?